It is not your fault

 - 1 in 4 women and 1 in 6 men are sexually abused in their lifetime Department of Justice)

 In 8 out of 10 rape cases, the victim knows the attacker Department of Justice)

 Among developmentally disabled adults, up to 83 percent of females and 32 percent of males are victims of sexual violence (Disabled Women's Network)

 - Only 28 percent of survivors report their sexual assault to the police (Bureau of Justice)

 Anyone who is a survivor of sexual assault, rape, sexual harassment or any other type of unwanted sexual contact.

 Sexual violence is a broad term covering many types of victimization.
 It happens to people of all ages, races, genders, sexual orientations, and incomes.
 Safelight provides services for men, women, and children who are survivors of sexual violence.

 How Do We Help?

-Advocates empower, educate and counsel victims and survivors through emotional support, safety planning, case management services, and advocacy within medical, court, child welfare and other systems of care.
+Advocates empower, educate and counsel survivors through emotional support, safety planning, case management services, and advocacy within medical, court, child welfare and other systems of care.